microsoft/vscode-docs/docs/containers/debug-python.md

 ## Configuring the Docker container entry point

-The Docker extension infers the entry point of the Docker container via properties of `tasks.json`.
-This container entry point is automatically configured when using the **Docker: Add Docker Files to Workspace...** command.
+You can configure the entry point of the Docker container by setting properties in `tasks.json`.
+VS Code automatically configures the container entry point when you first use the **Docker: Add Docker Files to Workspace...** command.

 ### Example: Configuring the entry point for a Python module